“This Sunday, October 21, on the day of her very first appearance in All Star Comics #8, we’re honoring Diana with a Day of Wonder.”

 By that time, the United States of America had elected its first female President, Arda Moore.
 Under her successful leadership, the country routed out government corruption and jailed an evil politician aptly named Grafton Patronage.

-Despite the country’s flourishing prosperity and technological advancements political opposition still reared its ugly head in the form of Patronage’s Man’s World Party.
-Soon, Patronage led a prison rebellion and managed to capture Diana and Steve – successfully using them as hostages to get at President Moore.
+Despite the country’s flourishing prosperity and technological advancements political opposition still reared its ugly head in the form of the Man’s World Party.
+Soon, Patronage (leader of the Man’s World Party) initiated a prison rebellion.
+He captured Diana and Steve and used them as hostages to get at President Moore.

 Diana was able to change into Wonder Woman and escape.
 Along with Etta, the pair slipped a L-3 antidote into the prison’s water supply and, once drunken, immediately aged the rebellious Patronage and his conspirators to ashes.
 With President Moore freed things could continue on happily – that is at least until the next election cycle.